 4. Vladimir Kramnik

-Vladimir Kramnik is arguably one of the best chess players of all time.
+Vladimir Kramnik is undoubtedly one of the best chess players of all time.
 Throughout his career, he earned several world titles and won a total of 20 championships in different competitions.
-By 2007, he was ranked the No. 2 player in the world with an ELO rating of 2801.
-His peak rating was 2851.
-His IQ score is about 120.
+By 2007, he was ranked the No. 2 player in the world with an elo rating approaching 2800.
+Kramnik’s IQ score is about 120.

 5. Vasyl Ivanchuk